#RobKardashian Mocks #KylieJenner, Compares Sis To 88-Year-Old Grandma: Is There Bad Blood Between The Two?

-Rob Kardashian’s recent Instagram post drew various reactions after he bluntly claimed that an 88-year-old grandma looks better than her younger sister, Kylie Jenner.
+Rob Kardashian’s recent Instagram post drew various reactions after he bluntly claimed that an 88-year-old grandma looks better than his younger sister, Kylie Jenner.
 Is bad blood brewing between the two siblings?

 On Wednesday, Rob Kardashian took to Instagram and shared a mocking post about Kylie Jenner.
 In the said post, the 30-year-old father of one shared a split image of the Life Of Kylie star and 88-year-old internet sensation Nan, also known as Baddie Winkle.
 The side by side photo featured the youngest Jenner and Baddie donning a strikingly similar grey Fashion Nova suit.